aws-samples/amazon-personalize-samples/README.md

 This repository is cloned into the environment so you can explore the more advanced notebooks with this approach as well.

+If you just want a simple walkthrough to explore later you can execute `personalize_sample_notebook.ipynb`, it works well inside the same Jupyter environments.

 ## Demos of typical usage scenarios.